fahadmaqsood/GSAC/README.md

 ###### cd  avatar_training/
 ###### python main.py --base=./configs/gaussians_docker_custom.yaml
 ## Results
 The visual results will be available in Results/SubjectID.
-Please move state.json and avatar.ply to training_asserts/ in Unity Editor package.
+To visualize the avatar and animate it, please move state.json and avatar.ply to training_asserts/ in Unity Editor package.